Marvel’s What If…?

 What If… Thor Were an Only Child?

 Terrible.
 Just, the worst episode.
-It tried hard to be a fun, Ferris Bueller’s Day Off (1986) episode of the bunch, but it simply didn’t work.
+It tried hard to be the fun, Ferris Bueller’s Day Off (1986) episode of the bunch, but it simply didn’t work.
 I get the need to lighten the mood before the last few episodes, but I hated every moment of this dumb alternate universe.
-Or as Thor would say, this episode was the ‘partty pooper.’
+Or, as Thor would say, this episode was the ‘party pooper.’
 3/10.

 What If… Ultron Won?

 Not bad actually.
 I think, like the Dr. Strange episode, I have trouble buying some of the concept itself.
 But the execution was again pretty interesting!
 7/10.

 Now the finale was decent too, but not really satisfying enough to make the potential of this series truly come to fruition.
 6/10.